 You can search to view or edit the limits for a specific tradeable using the search functionality.
 To search for specific tradeables, enter the tradeable in the Search by tradeables field and then click search.
 To clear results, click the Clear button.

+Instrument Class Limit Groups

+Instead of setting up a single limit, you can assign an Instrument Class Limit Group (ICLG) for the PTLG.
+Limits that are applied to the ICLG apply to all of the instrument classes that are associated with the ICLG.
+The consumption will be aggregated for all the classes associated with the ICLG.
+You can assign an

+ICLG to a PTLG by adding the group as a tradeable in the Edit Limits tab, and set the calculation and risk parameters as you would with any tradeable.

+Once an ICLG is added to a PTLG, you can right-click the ICLG and click Show ICLG Details to view the instrument classes that are included in the ICLG.
+This menu is disabled for tradeables that are not an ICLG.

 Adding a Trade Limit

 To add a new trade limit to a Pre-Trade Limits Group, complete the following steps: